gerardnico/bash-lib/README.md

 ## Where is the Script documentation?

 This package get also the following scripts:
-* [bashlib-docgen](docs/bashlib-docgen.md) - Generate the documentation of a bash script or library
+* [bashlib-docgen](docs/bashlib-docgen.md) - Generate the documentation of bash scripts and libraries

 ## How to contribute?
 Dev Documentation